boostorg/redis/README.md

   should last.
 * The cancellation will be ignored if the request has already been written to the socket.
+* It is usually a better idea to have a healthy checker that adding per request timeout, see subscriber.cpp for an example.

 ```cpp
 co_await (conn.async_run(...) || time.async_wait(...))